 Current lists of internship opportunities, descriptions, guidelines, and procedures are kept on file in the Office of Graduate Studies.
 Each student, in consultation with the faculty internship advisor, makes a formal application for a position, and if selected, reports directly to a staff member at the internship location, who then supervises and evaluates the student's work.
 Students are required to maintain an internship journal, and to write an essay summarizing their experience.
 Academic credit cannot be granted for any internship that has not been approved by the faculty advisor before the internship begins.

-The qualifying paper may take the form of a scholarly research paper or article, an exhibition proposal or catalogue, a conservation treatment proposal and report, a grant proposal, a collection survey, or an interpretive program utilizing a variety of formats, including electronic media.
+The qualifying paper may take the form of a scholarly research paper or article, an exhibition proposal or catalog, a conservation treatment proposal and report, a grant proposal, a collection survey, or an interpretive program utilizing a variety of formats, including electronic media.

 Students should select a topic whose research and explication is completely manageable within a single year.
 When completed, a qualifying paper—including but not limited to text, footnotes, bibliography, and illustrations—should not exceed 30-40 pages in length.